MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 > [!NOTE]
 > Consider the AIP functionality currently required by your organization when determining when to use built-in labeling and when to use the unified labeling client.
->
-> Moving forward, we expect to add additional functionality to the built-in labeling capabilities, so that there are fewer and fewer scenarios that require the additional client deployment.
->
+>>

 ### What changes for classic client end users?

-The main difference for end users who have been using the Azure Information Protection classic client is that the **Protect** button in Office apps is replaced by the **Sensitivity** button.
+The main, most visible difference for end users who have been using the Azure Information Protection classic client is that the **Protect** button in Office apps is replaced by the **Sensitivity** button.

 Once you leverage the additional capabilities supported by sensitivity labels and unified labeling, end users will also see those changes in their Office apps.